// How to · 2026

 For a handful of products it genuinely helps.
 If you sell one poster format and you are publishing five new pieces this month, duplicate, swap the art, and you have skipped the blueprint, partner, variant, and pricing steps four times.

-// route two
+// option two

 Can the Printify API automate product creation?